History and Culture

 Eigg has a vibrant cultural past and now present with many musicians and craft workers making their home here and many more coming to visit.

 Concerts, ceilidhs and workshops are a regular feature of island life.
-Find out more about Creative Eigg or our events programme.
+Find out more in our events programme.

 Eigg regularly hosts visiting artists in Sweeney’s Bothy in Cleadale.
 Find out more and read the artist residency blogs on The Bothy Project website.